 For shorter flights of around 2-4 hours, a balanced meal with carbs, fat, and protein is usually sufficient.
 Longer flights, however, require more planning and a heartier meal to keep you satisfied for an extended period.

-Additionally, consider your flight's timing and when you'll receive your first in-flight meal, if 1 is offered.
+Additionally, consider your flight's timing and when you'll receive your first in-flight meal, if a meal is offered.
 These factors can significantly impact your pre-flight eating decisions.
+In this guide, we'll explore everything you need to know about choosing the right meal before your next flight.

 When you're preparing for a short flight, it’s all about balance.
 You want to choose foods that keep you comfortable and satisfied without leaving you feeling weighed down.
 A meal that includes a mix of carbs, proteins, and healthy fats is your best bet.